By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Section by: Yijie

-feature bridges the connection between a Module
+The Requirement feature bridges the connection between a Module and a Course.
+A Requirement represents

 a category with a set amount of modular credits needed to be fulfilled in order to graduate.
 By

-, these modules are tracked under the modular credits needed to fulfill
+adding modules to a Requirement, these modules are tracked under the modular credits needed to fulfill

-Multiple requirements can exist in a Course
+Multiple requirements can exist in a Course.
+When all requirements have been fulfilled,

-we indicate that the Course
+we indicate that the Course has been completed.

 3.3.1.
 Implementation